Treating Dental & Oral Issues

 The dentist uses a filling to repair a cavity, crack, or hole within the tooth.
 The dentist primarily uses a drill to get rid of the broken space of the tooth and then fills the opening with some material, like amalgam or composite.

-Dental sealants are thin; protecting coatings are placed on the chewing surface of teeth to help prevent caries.
+Dental sealants are thin, protective coatings that are placed on the chewing surface of teeth to help prevent caries.
 Your dentist might apply a sealer for children as soon as they get their 1st molars, at the age of six, and once more, they get their second set of molars around the age of twelve.
 Sealants are simple to use and utterly painless.

 Root canal